bradjp/alternating_text_case/README.md

 LEAVE_my_symbols#!#&^%_ALONE!!!         ->  LeAvE_mY_sYmBoLs#!#&^%_AlOnE!!!
 PPCG Rocks!!!
 For realz.                ->  PpCg RoCkS!!! fOr ReAlZ.
-This example will start with uppercase  ->  ThIs ExAmPlE wIlL sTaRt WiTh UpPeRcAsE A1B2                                    ->  A1b2
+This example will start with uppercase  ->  ThIs ExAmPlE wIlL sTaRt WiTh UpPeRcAsE This example will start with lowercase  ->  tHiS eXaMpLe WiLl StArT wItH lOwErCaSe A1B2                                    ->  A1b2